yclas/documentation/how-to-earn-money.md

 ![How to earn money with your classifieds 2](//docs.yclas.com/images/payment-currency.png)
 </a>

+### Subscriptions / Memberships

+With Subscriptions/Memberships you can charge daily, weekly, monthly or yearly subscription to your users to be able to post to your site.
+To activate this feature login to your panel, go to Settings -> Plugins, activate Subscriptions / Memberships and click Save.
+[Here](https://docs.yclas.com/membership-plans/) you can find more information about this feature.

+### Marketplace with Stripe Connect

+With Stripe Connect you will be able to charge your customers an application fee (percentage) based on the sale they made using your platform.
+[This guide](https://docs.yclas.com/stripe/) explains how to configure and use Stripe Connect.

 ### Advertising banners

 Another option of earning with your site is to **include commercial banners with advertisement**.
 You just need to put a HTML code on your site.